Sergy-octane/Sergy-octane/README.md

 About me
 </a>

-💻 I’m currently focusing on Python, SQL, data analysis, and machine learning, while strengthening my foundations in C++ and Java.
+💻 I’m currently focusing on Python, SQL, data analysis, and machine learning.
 I enjoy solving problems, exploring how things work under the hood, and building projects that combine logic, usability, and data-driven insights.

 🚀 My current goal is to grow as a Software Engineer specialized in AI/Data.
 I’ve worked on small personal and academic projects, applying concepts of web development, agile methodologies (Scrum), and basic cybersecurity.